scott-griffiths/bitstring/doc/quick_ref.rst

 ``Bits`` ⟶ ``ConstBitStream``

-This class adds a bit position and methods to read and navigate in the bitstream.
+This class adds a bit position and methods to read and navigate in an immutable bitstream.
+If you wish to use streaming methods on a large file without changing it then this is often the best class to use.

+All of the methods, special methods and properties listed above for the ``Bits`` class are available, plus:

 Additional methods
 ^^^^^^^^^^^^^^^^^^